plentymarkets/plentyshop-pwa/guide/setup/deployment.md

 1. Log into your plentysystems system.
 2. Go to **CMS » Deployment**.
-3. Click on :plus: to add a new application.
+3. Click on :heavy_plus_sign: to add a new application.
 4. Fill in the required information.
 5. **Create** the application.